ShiZhuming/Major-Changing-Sharing/README.md

 # About this repo

-This repo includes a presentation at the experience-sharing meeting of major-changing in Peking Unuversity, on 23rd Nov.
+This repo includes a presentation at the experience-sharing meeting of major-changing in Peking University, on 23rd Nov.